 That’s it.
 You don’t need 100 features you’ll never use, you just need the basics done well.

-Step 2: Choose a CRM Built for Small Businesses
+Step 2: Choose a CRM That Fits Your Business

 Many CRMs are built for big sales teams with complex pipelines.
 That’s not what you need as a contractor or small service business.